felixjones/gba-tutorial/_introduction/architecture.md

 #### 1KiB Object Attribute Memory

 OAM for short.
-This stores everything related to setting the up hardware sprites for display.
+This stores everything related to setting up hardware sprites for display.

 ### External RAM

+EWRAM for short.
 External from the CPU package, this RAM is still on the motherboard in its own little chip.

 256KiB on a 16-bit bus.
 32-bit accesses are automatically converted to two 16-bit access.
 Traditionally this is where the heap is placed for big allocations (because we have soooo much space with 256KiB).
 This is slower than IWRAM, and being 16-bits makes this more ideal for thumb instructions, rather than ARM instructions.

 ### Save RAM

 SRAM for short.
 This isn't actually part of the console, it resides in the game pak (the cartridge).
-This is only available on cartridges with an RAM chip on board.
-8-bit accesses only and the hardware does nothing to help if you want to access 16 or 32 bits.
+This is only available on cartridges with a RAM chip on board.
+8-bit accesses only, and the hardware does nothing to help if you want to access 16 or 32 bits.

-It's also very slow.
-It's intended for saving data, like a save file or something.
+The 8-bit accesses makes this kind of slow.
+Intended for saving data, like a save file or something.

 Maxes out at 64KiB, but 32KiB is what you usually find out in the wild.